artainmo/DevOps/cloud/README.md

 The Neural Topic Model tries to identify what the topic of a document is.
 It is unsupervised.<br>
 Can use file or pipe mode.<br>
 The main hyperparameter *Num_topics* defines how many topics you want.<br>
 GPU is recommended for training.
-CPU is cheaper and can be used for inference/predicting.
+CPU is cheaper and can be used for inference/predicting.<br>
+Latent Dirichlet Allocation (LDA) is another topic modeling algorithm.
+It is also unsupervised but contrary to the Neural Topic Model it doesn't use deep learning.
+It can also be used for things other than words that are based on unsupervised clustering such as clustering customers based on purchases or performing harmonic analysis of music.
+Its training is done on single-instance CPU.

+K-Nearest-Neighbors (KNN) is a simple classification or regression algorithm.
+When using this algorithm SageMaker includes a dimensionality reduction stage and builds an index for looking up neighbors faster.<br>
+It can be trained on CPU or GPU instances.
+For inference/predicting both CPU and GPU can be used.
+CPU can provide lower latency but GPU provides higher throughput for handling large batches of data all at once.

 ## Resources
 [Udemy course - Ultimate AWS Certified Cloud Practitioner CLF-C02](https://campus19.udemy.com/course/aws-certified-cloud-practitioner-new)<br>